jdcloudcom/en/documentation/Networking/Load-Balancer/Operation-Guide/Listener-Management.md

 ## Add listener

-1. Enter the listener management page by clicking the Application Load Balancer-Details-Listener;
+1. Enter the listener management page by clicking the Application Application Load Balancer-Details-Listener;

 2. Click Create a listener to open a listener setting page;